-Hernando County places a high priority on protection of aquifer recharge structural and functional integrity and high-quality groundwater resources.
+The groundwater aquifer complex underlying Hernando County is recognized as an important natural resource.
+The Hernando County places a high priority on protection of the functional integrity of the aquifer recharge structureal and functional integrity and maintenance of the high-quality groundwater resources it contains.